thebarbariangroup/reception-bot/README.md

 6. [Resources](#resources)

 # Introduction
-Alexa Receptionist is the main repo for an Alexa based receptionist that connects to Slack.
+reception-bot is the main repo for an Alexa-based reception that connects to Slack.
 There are five different components to allow Alexa to connect to Slack for two way communication.
 This repo is the starting point and will outline the primary setup of Slack, the Alexa Skill and necessary AWS services.
 There are two other repos for the backend which connects the Alexa Skill to your Slack users and allows user management.

 The basic use case we developed for is enabling a visitor to your company to contact an employee via Alexa and Slack.
 Once the visitor finds the employee they are meeting, Alexa will send the employee a message with the visitor's name and reason for visit.
 The employee will be able to respond with one of three pre-determined responses, which Alexa will then relay to the visitor.
 If the employee does not respond within 30 seconds Alexa will interrupt to see if the visitor would like to continue, restart, exit or needs help.